OwenCross289/ECM3440/README.md

 - 2 people must approve a pull request
 - All comments must be resolved

+### Branching Rules
+- All branches will start with 'ECM-'
+- The number of the branch will be associated with the ticket of the story
+- e.g. ECM-1

 ### Automated Pipelines
 - Build runs on latest version of Ubuntu available on Github
 - Build checks out and uses Python 3.10